NREL/OpenStudio-user-documentation/docs/reference/sketchup_plugin_interface.md

 - Select the object by name from SketchUp's Outliner window and then double-click or right-click and choose "Edit Group"
 - You can set up a keyboard shortcut that will take you into the selected group.
 A tutorial will be added to the documentation that shows you how to add your own shortcuts or load some preconfigured OpenStudio shortcuts

 You can create interior partition groups within a space only.
 Once you enter into an interior partition group, you can draw interior partition surfaces.
-An alternate method to make new interior partition groups is to copy and paste a group.
+An alternate method to make new interior partition groups is to copy and paste existing groups.
 Interior partition surfaces are not used as heat transfer surfaces, but they still have an associated construction.
 This construction, along with the surface area, is used to create internal mass that is used to run simulations and create objects for IDF export.
 In the future, interior partition surfaces and their constructions will be used by other processes.

 ![Interior Partition Surface Group](img/plugin_reference_guide/width_Inspector_PartitionGroup.png)